Dates and times confirmed for Champions Cup knockouts

 Peter O’Mahony and Dan Goggin celebrate Munster’s win over Exeter which secured their place in the Champions Cup knockouts.
 Photograph: Tommy Dickson/Inpho

-The dates and kick-off times for the Champions Cup quarter-finals have been confirmed.
+The dates and kick-off times for the Champions Cup and Challenge Cup knockout rounds have been confirmed.

 Munster will travel to play Edinburgh at Murrayfield in the opening last-eight tie on Saturday March 30th (kick-off 12.45pm), with the fixture to be televised free-to-air on Virgin Media and Channel 4.